vpicaveclub/vpicave.club/_posts/2019-08-02-getting-on-a-trip.md

 The trip leader will tell you what to bring, what to wear, and where to meet for the trip.
 On your first few trips we will provide you with a helmet and a helmet-mounted light.

-Our beginner trips usually set out Saturday or Sunday morning from Smythe 146.
+Our beginner trips usually set out Saturday or Sunday morning from our signout location near campus.
 Although beginner trips usually spend only a few hours underground, plan to be gone most of the afternoon; if everyone’s having a great time, you might stay underground longer.
 If the trip leader is planning a trip which is particularly short or long, you’ll know in advance.

 # Can't Attend a Meeting?